-Please ask for inclusion of two projects in the State CTP:
+We ask for inclusion of two projects in the State CTP:

-1) The Greenbelt East Trail2.
+1) The Greenbelt East Trail1.
 CTP inclusion would facilitate allocation/award of design and engineering funding based on MDOT SHA's favorable feasibility study, and then of construction funding.

 The Greenbelt East Trail would provide a much-needed transportation alternative in an overbuilt road corridor that is in sore need of traffic-separated biking and walking facilities.
-It would link residential, commercial, and employment centers including NASA's Goddard Space Flight Center and fill a major gap between trail networks, with a quick(er) build option that could become a precedent for other projects.
+It would link residential, commercial, and employment centers including NASA's Goddard Space Flight Center, fill a major gap between trail networks, and serve as a spine route for several projects in Prince George's County's Bike and Pedestrian Network Plan2, with a quick(er) build option that could become a precedent for other projects.